LennartFr/Blockchain-at-Galvanize/README.md

         chainId: options.channel_id,
         txId: tx_id

-Save the file and invoke it like this: node invoke.js.
+2 Save the file and invoke it like this: node invoke.js.
-Followed by: node query.js
+3 Followed by: node query.js
 You should see the new car appear, stored in the blockchain.
 ~~~

 ## Step 4 Now let's change car ownership

+1 Change the Invoke.js program as shown below:

 ~~~
 // createCar - requires 5 args, ex: args: ['CAR11', 'Honda', 'Accord', 'Black', 'Tom'],